 Black Moss Pot is about a half-hour walk from Stonethwaite in Borrowdale.
 The village also has a lovely pub called the Langstrath Inn – great for a nibble after your swim.
 If you’re going during the holidays, you might want to book your table ahead of time!

 Browse through our Borrowdale cottages.

 High above Eskdale and Wasdale lies the lovely Burnmoor Tarn.
 In its isolated position just off the coffin path, there's something vaguely spooky about its setting.
 However, it's still well worth a visit for the tranquility and gorgeous location.
 With its relatively shallow water, you’re likely to spot fish darting between the plants on the lakebed.

 Adding to the mystery of the tarn is the enigmatic Burnmoor Lodge that stands overlooking the water.
-Now owned by the Burnmoor Lodge Club, it is only available for rent to members, but is still an interesting building in an unusual location – something that only adds to the character of the area!
+Now owned by the Burnmoor Lodge Club, it is only available for rent to members, but it's still an interesting building in an unusual location – something that only adds to the character of the area.

 Setting off from Eskdale, you will reach Burnmoor Tarn in about an hour.
 Try the Wasdale Head Inn for your post-swim drinks and nibbles.